Methodology

 Published

-Progression to Higher Education by Pupil Characteristics
+Participation in Higher Education by Pupil and Study Characteristics

 The measures are calculated using matched data.
 This matches the National Pupil Database to the Individualised Learner Record (ILR) and the Higher Education Statistics Agency (HESA) Student Record.
-This allows pupils to be tracked from English schools at age 15 to higher education (HE) by age 19.
-The measures cover HE courses at UK Higher Education Institutions, Alternative Providers and English Further Education Colleges.
-It must be noted, due to the matching procedures deployed, all figures in this publication should be treated as estimates, and may include a small amount of double counting where pupils attend more than one school.
-Further details of the matching procedure can be found in the Matching Process section below.
+This allows pupils to be tracked from English schools at age 15 to higher education (HE) at older ages.

 17